brndnmtthws/brndn-io/content/posts/do-a-bad-job/index.md

 Failure](https://museumoffailure.com/) showcasing corporate disasters like Google Glass and Colgate Lasagna (yes, that was real).
 Writers gather for "Bad Poetry Nights" to compose deliberately terrible verse.
 Artists meet for "Crap Art Club" where the goal is to make something awful.
-It's brilliant—by removing the pressure to be good, they free themselves to actually create.
+Once the pressure's off, people actually make things.

 ## Perfectionism

 Perfectionism is rooted in our desperate need to impress others.
 We're tribal creatures, hardwired to fit in.
-The lone wolf, the black sheep—these aren't just metaphors but evolutionary warnings.
+Being the odd one out has always scared us.
 To be rejected by the tribe once meant death.
 So we contort ourselves into whatever shape we think will earn acceptance, even if it means never trying anything we might fail at.

 Here's the cruel irony: perfectionism doesn't make us better—it paralyzes us.
 [A recent meta-analysis of 416